margarita-solov/margarita-solov/README.md

 **margarita-solov/margarita-solov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 --->
-Welcome to my repository!
+Thanks for stopping by and welcome to my repository!
 Here are some of my projects:

 [SQL](https://nbviewer.jupyter.org/github/margarita-solov/projects/blob/main/SQL.ipynb)